signaldatascience/R-curriculum/instructor-notes.md

 2. *Linear Regression: Regularization*
 3. *Linear Regression: Kaggle Africa Soil Challenge*

-*Linear Regression: Resampling* takes 1 to 1.5 days.
-Allocate a full day plus the next day's morning to it, presenting solutions before lunchtime.
-The last section, describing additional analyses, is of lesser importance and can serve as buffer for those who finish early.
-After lunchtime, give a presentation on regularized linear regression. (*Don't* assign the regularization assignment as reading beforehand; it assumes theoretical understanding of regularization.)
-Students can then work on *Linear Regression: Regularization*, which takes (...)
+*Linear Regression: Resampling* takes around 1.5 days.
+Allocate a full day plus the next day's morning to it.
+After lunchtime, present resampling solutions and then give a presentation on regularized linear regression, with a 15 minute break in between. (*Don't* assign the regularization assignment as reading beforehand; it assumes theoretical understanding of regularization.)
+Afterward, students should work on *Linear Regression: Regularization*, which takes (...)

 After *Linear Regression: Kaggle Africa Soil Challenge*, give students *Self-Assessment 2* (SA2).
 Allocate 4 hours for SA2 with a lunch break in between, present solutions at the end, and then have a half-hour break.
 After the break, students can work on finishing up old assignments, revising their self-assessment code, or working on buffer assignments.
 It may make sense to give students the first logistic regression assignment before SA2, especially if students seem mentally exhausted and might need a weekend to absorb resampling and regularization at a deeper level before doing SA2.